YOU COULD WIN A £1,500 GIFT CARD*

 A trio of lively resorts covers the south-west corner of Tenerife with fine sandy beaches and plenty of family-friendly facilities.
 Choose from Costa Adeje, Playa De Las Americas and Los Cristianos.
-The island’s pleasant capital, Santa Cruz de Tenerife, lies in the shelter of the Anaga Mountains that spread towards the north-western tip.
-Old fishing villages like San Andrés dot the coastline, where you can tuck into some fresh seafood in waterside restaurants.
-Head north past the white peak of Mount Teide and you come to dreamy La Orotova, a beautifully preserved 17th-century town of pretty pastel colours.
-Just beyond is attractive Puerto de la Cruz, a popular tourist spot for more than a century.
+The island’s pretty capital, Santa Cruz de Tenerife, lies in the shelter of the Anaga Mountains that sit right in the middle of the island.
+Charming fishing villages like San Andrés dot the coastline, where you can tuck into some fresh seafood in waterside restaurants.
+Head north past the white peak of Mount Teide and you come to dreamy La Orotova, a beautifully preserved 17th century town of pretty pastel colours.
+Just beyond is attractive Puerto de la Cruz, a popular tourist spot.

 Families will love Tenerife, as well groups and couples.
 With plenty to see and do, you’ll never be bored on this sunshine island.
-The kids can catch a glimpse of Africa and Asia in Loro Parque, a magical tropical park where you can see jaguars, whales, dolphins, gorillas and even penguins.
-Giant waterparks like Siam Park and Aqualand will keep the kids splashing away happily for hours.
-Couples looking for that romantic meal for two can look forward to fresh fish served with a dash of mojo – Tenerife’s own spicy sauce.
+The kids can catch a glimpse of Africa and Asia in Loro Parque, a magical tropical park where you can see jaguars, gorillas, and even penguins.
+Giant water parks like Siam Park and Aqualand will keep the kids splashing away happily for hours.
+Couples looking for that romantic meal for two can look forward to fresh fish served with a dash of mojo, Tenerife’s own spicy sauce.
 Spain’s tallest peak, Mount Teide, dominates the centre of the island, giving fantastic views from its lookout points.
-Take the cable car to the top and – if it’s a clear day – you can see the entire Canary Islands.
+Take the cable car to the top where on a clear day you can see the entire Canary Islands.

 Take an unforgettable drive up the steep, winding road through the Masca Gorge, one of the most extraordinary places in Tenerife.
 At the top you get some knockout views of Mount Teide on one side and the Atlantic Ocean on the other.
-Follow in the wake of mythical giants on a boat trip to Los Gigantes, the dizzyingly high cliffs that loom over the Atlantic on Tenerife’s north-western coast.
-And don’t miss out on one of the most enchanting of Tenerife’s attractions: the sight of dolphins and whales leaping about in the ocean.
+Follow in the wake of mythical giants on a boat trip to Los Gigantes, high cliffs that loom over the Atlantic on Tenerife’s north-western coast.

-Playa De Las Americas is party central – without a doubt one of the buzziest places in Tenerife.
-Dozens of bars offering everything from cabaret to karaoke are clustered around three main areas: the Patch, Veronicas and Starco Centre.
+Playa De Las Americas is party central, and is one of the buzziest places in Tenerife.
+Dozens of bars offering everything from cabaret to karaoke are clustered around three main areas: the Patch, Veronicas, and Starco Centre.
 Fancy some glamorous cocktails for a sophisticated evening out?
-Put your best tux on and head to Costa Adeje for cocktails at Faro Chill Art.
-This elegant ship-shaped club sits between Puerto Colón and Playa de Fañabé, and its terrace is one of the most sophisticated places in Tenerife for a sundowner.
-Puerto de la Cruz hits the spot if you want more Latin and salsa sounds than the usual chart hits.
+Put your best tux on and head to Costa Adeje’s unique Faro Chill Art.
+This unusual ship-shaped club sits between Puerto Colón and Playa de Fañabé, and its terrace is one of the most elegant places for a sundowner.
+Puerto de la Cruz hits the spot if you want more Latin and salsa sounds.

-Tenerife’s beaches have been enticing sun-worshippers since tourists discovered Puerto de la Cruz in the late 19th century.
-Golden sandy beaches run with barely a break along the south-western coast from Playa De Las Americas to Costa Adeje.
-Windsurfing and kiteboarding have become two of the most popular activities in Tenerife, thanks to the steady African winds gracing the south coast’s El Médano beach.
-If you want something more private then there are plenty of hidden coves like El Bollullo on the north coast, where the Atlantic’s waves crash onto black volcanic sand.
+Tenerife’s jewel in its crown are the beaches that have attracted tourists for over 100 years.
+Golden sandy beaches run all along the south-western coast from Playa De Las Americas to Costa Adeje.
+Thanks to some unique African winds, the island is a magnet for windsurfing and kiteboarding, especially along the south coast’s El Médano beach.
+If you want something more private then there are plenty of hidden coves like El Bollullo on the north coast, where the Atlantic’s waves crash onto distinctive black volcanic sand.

 Outdoor types: Grab some water, comfy walking boots, and a guidebook for a full day’s adventure exploring Mount Teide and the eco paradise of Masca, filled with colourful birds, beautiful butterflies, and fabulous flowers.